-Website Visits – the number of users that visited your website by clicking on an element in a Google My Business listing.
+Website Visits – the number of users that visited your website by clicking on an element in a Google Business Profile listing.

 Leads – the number of times a conversion action was taken on the website.
 For example, a form submission.

 These charts provide a list of other websites that have directed traffic to your website.

 This report provides a detailed look at the performance of your Google Ads Search campaigns in the reporting month.
 The percentage change is shown below each metric and may be compared to the previous month or the previous year depending on the account.

 - Reach Metrics

 These metrics indicate how visible your ads were in the month.

 Cost – the total cost of Search Ad clicks in Google Ads.